influxdata/docs-v2/content/influxdb/v2.4/get-started/query.md

 ## Query data with InfluxQL

-InfluxQL is a SQL-like querying language developed to query time series data from InfluxDB 0.x and 1.x.
+InfluxQL is a SQL-like query language similar to most SQL languages, but specifically designed to query time series data from InfluxDB 0.x and 1.x.

 {{% note %}}
 #### Map databases and retention policies to buckets